Guess what? It’s almost Christmas. And Christmas brings many things, among them – Christmas office parties.

 Wanting a sure-fire solution in anything dating related is always a fantasy.
 The fact stands – if you’re willing to step up and have a crack, there is a chance that it could end in tears.
 It’s potential risk vs. potential reward.

-In my opinion, having experienced the odd workplace dalliance, the keys to making it work are: 1) Calibration, 2) Maturity, 3) Non-neediness, 4) Respect.
+In my opinion, having experienced the odd workplace dalliance, the keys to making it work are Calibration, Maturity, Non-neediness and most importantly, Respect to the other party.

-Is there ANY interest from her whatsoever?
-Have you even spoken to this woman?
-Is she on your Facebook?
-Is she even single?
+Is there any interest from them whatsoever?
+Have you even spoken to this woman or man?
+Are they on your Facebook?
+Are they even single?
 Do you chat at all after hours?
 I would suggest starting here.

 You need to be at least on her radar before you can be a lover.
-And clearly, calibration extends to the obvious fact that you work together, and even if you’ve Mr Muscled up the courage to put your rep on the line, that doesn’t automatically immunize her to concern.
+And clearly, calibration extends to the obvious fact that you work together, and even if you’ve Mr. Muscled up the courage to put your rep on the line, that doesn’t automatically immunise her to concern.
 Subtlety kid, subtlety.
 Secrets are sexy.

 You’re both adults, so act like it.
 It might work, it might not – that is the risk that you took and you need to be a man about it either way.
 If it doesn’t work out, don’t be bitter, don’t be distant, don’t make a big deal of it.

-So you had a drunken make out at the Christmas party – awesome!
+So you had a drunken make out at the Christmas party – awesome.
 But come Monday are you going to be cool and collected, or awkward and weird.
-Going into ANY workplace relationship, be it a casual hookup or potentially something more, there needs to be a considerable amount of self-control and maturity.
+Going into any workplace relationship, be it a casual hookup or potentially something more, requires a considerable amount of self-control and maturity.

-If she suspects that you’re the type to cry at your desk, bitch to your colleagues, get weird, email her mercilessly asking where this is going, then on top of the already obvious workplace considerations, she also has to consider if she will need to look after and pander your soft arse.
+If she suspects that you’re the possessive type to cry at your desk, bitch to your colleagues, get weird, e-mail her mercilessly asking where this is going, then on top of the already obvious workplace considerations, then it’s likely she’ll blow you off.

 If I need to explain simple respect to you, I’d really advise against commencing any workplace flirtation.

-Have a crack son!
-10% of the population can’t be too wrong.
+Of course there’s a risk of rejection, but that’s life.
+Have a crack, son.
+Ten percent of the population can’t be too wrong.
 Just be cool about it.
-And one bold charming move is better for all involved than lingering years of creepy innuendo and quite desperation.
+And one bold charming move is better for all involved than lingering years of creepy innuendo and quite desperation in the dreaded friend zone.
 It’s probably no great revelation to her that you’re interested.

 Ultimately, it needs to be positive or neutral.
 If it turns negative, you’ve ignored one or all of the previously mentioned four keys (or you’ve opted to hookup with the office psycho).
 I believe that the negative stigma exists because people have excluded ‘neutrality’ from the potential outcomes, i.e. you hook up, have fun, and things just return back to normal.
 Yes, it can be done, if the right people are involved.